 - Click Register new Salesforce organization > Salesforce Organization.

 The Salesforce Login page will appear.

-- Log in to your Salesforce account and click Allow when prompted.
+- Log in to your Salesforce account (if you're not already logged in) and click Allow when prompted.

 Congratulations!
 That’s it.
 You should now be on the Account Admin page where you’ll have access to all the tools you need to create and manage workflows between Smartsheet and the Salesforce instance to which you’ve just connected.

 The name of your Salesforce organization will be displayed on the Account Admin page.

 See the Smartsheet help article on Creating and Editing Workflows for details on making workflows that synchronize data between Smartsheet and Salesforce.